 I teach because I love music and want to share the joy of music with others.
-Personally, music helped me develop my own voice and confidence at a young age.
-Music lessons guided me along my journey, teaching me valuable skills (ex. focusing, efficient practicing, and aural concepts).
-Music also provided a wonderful social network for me to develop life-long friendships.
-As a result, I endeavor to “give back” and “pass along” the knowledge I have learned to others through my pedagogy.
+Personally, I developed my own voice and confidence through music at a young age.
+Music lessons guided my journey, teaching me valuable skills (ex. critical thinking, problem solving, and active listening).
+Music also provided a wonderful social network for me to develop lasting friendships.
+As a result, I endeavor to give back and pass along the knowledge I have learned to others through my pedagogy.

-My personal teaching style embraces a strong sense of commaraderie within the flute studio and community.
-I believe our musical journey is about life-long, meaningful learning experiences which are created in a more significant way through sharing.
+My personal teaching style is deeply rooted in collaborative and conversational teaching with my students.
+Rather than simply telling my students how to elevate their playing, my goal is to help my students learn by embracing inquiry and reiteration.
+My pedagogy aspires to create a strong sense of commaraderie within the flute studio, faculty, university, and community, and to promote a compelling regional and national presence.
+I believe our musical journey is centered around life-long, meaningful experiences which are created in more significant ways through sharing.
 I encourage my students to collaborate with each other and support their many endeavors and discoveries along the way.